IndiGrid to buy 100 pc stake in NER II from Sterlite Power for Rs 4,625 cr | Business

 Pratik Agarwal, Managing Director, Sterlite Power said this mega transmission project will help deliver reliable power for 5.3 crore people in India's north eastern region.

-Separately, in 2020-21, KKR was inducted as a sponsor following the Rs 25.10 crore preferential issue in 2019 which was subscribed by KKR and GIC amongst other marquee investors.
-KKR has also acquired majority interest in the Investment Manager of IndiGrid.
+Separately, in 2020-21, KKR was inducted as a sponsor following the Rs 2,510 crore preferential issue in 2019 which was subscribed by KKR and GIC amongst other marquee investors.
+KKR has also acquired a majority interest in the Investment Manager of IndiGrid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)